greg-raven/Uncommon-Sense/_posts/2013-01-16-failings-of-the-fourth-estate.md

 ---
-title: 'Failings of the fourth estate'
+title: "Failings of the fourth estate"
 layout: post
 categories:
 - press